jedahan/timesearch/readme.md

-Make a new app in twitter, and add your credentials to config.json

-Now you can see notifications for job searches
+Authenticate with twitter, and it will notify you anything in your feed that matches some keywords.

+Super alpha!

+I use it for job searching...